 d.
 Yes, you can get the flu from the flu vaccine.

-It is still possible to get the flu even if you get the flu shot—mainly because the flu virus changes over time—however the symptoms are often lessened.
+Answer: BIt is still possible to get the flu even if you get the flu shot—mainly because the flu virus changes over time—however the symptoms are often lessened.
 The current vaccination is designed to try to match the current seasonal flu virus; however, the virus may change, making the vaccine less effective.
 The common myth that the flu vaccine causes the flu is false—the vaccine does not cause the flu.

 Tip: Even if you think you or your child has had the flu, it’s still worthwhile to get the shot as it may protect from a different strain of the virus.